 Remove role addresses

 Know email address constructs such as support@email.com, info@email.com, and accounting@email.com can cause issues with spam complaints and unsubscribes.
+Take them our of your list ASAP.

 Periodically reconfirm subscriptions

 Craft and send a custom email to your list members to give them the opportunity to confirm that they would like to continue to receive your email.
+If they don’t unsubscribe, they’re a great member of your list.

 Trash the purchased list